fullaware/ollama-pydantic/BLOG.md

 How much is an asteroid worth?
 ```

 Based on it's class, it will likely contain certain elements.
-Some metallic class asteroids are known to have high concentrations of [platinum group metals](https://en.wikipedia.org/wiki/Platinum_group).
+Some M (Metallic) class asteroids are known to have high concentrations of [platinum group metals](https://en.wikipedia.org/wiki/Platinum_group).
 Platinums value is over [$900+ per oz](https://finance.yahoo.com/quote/PL=F/)!
+To keep life simple I will be measuring all mining quantities in kilograms.
+35.27 oz in 1 kg. $900 x 35.27 oz = $31,743 per kg.
+It's trading far above $900 at this moment so let's round up to $32k per 1 kg of Platinum.

 ### Classifying Asteroids